Ajoke23/eos2ta5-model-validation/README.md

 ## Summary of the model
 This model predicts hERG blockade based on ligands which is of utmost importance in drug discovery.
-The model is a classification model which returns the probability that the compound inhibits hERG which was set at IC50 < 10 uM by the authors.
-A druglike molecules The characteristics of the eos2ta5 model involve inputting a single compound for classification, which returns a single probability value (in float) as output
+The model is a classification model which returns the probability that the compound inhibits hERG which was set at IC50 < 10 uM by the authors.The characteristics of the eos2ta5 model involve inputting a single compound for classification, which returns a single probability value (in float) as output

 ## Installation
 Tested on Ubuntu and Python version >=3.7 and <=3.11.